 Nelson Mandela is the first elected black President of South Africa.
 He was a prominent figure in the South African Anti-Aparthied movement.

-Mandela spent 23 years of his life in prison.
-He was imprisoned for his struggle towards the liberation of the then oppressed black south Africans.
+He spent 23 years of his life in prison.
+Being imprisoned for his struggle towards the liberation of the then oppressed black south Africans.

 Sankara was a revolutionary, a pan-African and a charismatic public speaker.
 His words were visionary and honest.